osmandapp/web/main/blog/2021-12-31-ny-resolutions/index.md

 ## Summary

 We are starting the new 2022 year with 12 Software engineers fully equipped and motivated to bring OsmAnd to the next level.
-Though we are sticking to our mission to build **<i>the most powerful open source cartographic tool for Travels</i>** <i>(Offline & Online)</i>.
+Though we are sticking to our mission to build ***the most powerful open source cartographic tool for Travels*** *(Offline & Online)*.

 Thank you (our lovely users) for being with us during these difficult years for travels, we feel your support and we hope to meet your expectations.
 We wish all the best in 2022!